 Pay homage to the heroes of D-Day and Operation Overlord in Normandy

 It might seem strange to include a visit to the D-Day landing beaches in Normandy as a “kid-friendly activity” in France, but hear me out for a minute.
 Kids of all ages can benefit from learning about the themes of bravery and selflessness, even while learning the history in fairly broad strokes.
-I’d recommend this for families with kids 6 and up (depending on their maturity – you know your own kids best).
+I’d recommend this meaningful experience in France for families with kids 6 and up (depending on their maturity – you know your own kids best).

 Our particular itinerary for exploring D-Day sites with kids may be a good starting point, and kids will find the individual stories highlighted at Point du Hoc (along the walkway) and the American cemetery (in the video downstairs in the visitors’ center) to be humanizing and inspiring.